luisperrone/frontend/README.md

-# frontend
+# Shiphero Manual

-HTML, CSS, JS proyects
+This help page is made with HTML and JS